sujeetgund/sujeetgund/README.md

 **AI Engineer crafting intelligent solutions that matter**

-Currently pursuing M.Tech in AI at VIT Bhopal with a 9.2 CGPA, passionate about building production-ready machine learning systems and exploring the frontiers of artificial intelligence.
+Currently pursuing M.Tech in AI at VIT Bhopal, passionate about building production-ready machine learning systems and exploring the frontiers of artificial intelligence.

 ```python
 class SujeetGund: